Qbizinc/qbiz-wiki/training/Certifications/AstroAirFlowDagAuth.md

 - {{var.json.key_of_variable.key_of_json}} (Jinja Template)

 ### Environment Variables
-If you need to completely hide a variable from your users, you can fetch an Envorimental Variable using the same methods as before.
-This also removes the need of connecting to the metadata database
+If you need to completely hide a variable from your users, you can fetch an Envorimental Variable using the same methods as before, the name of the variables has to have the sructure AIRFLOW_VAR_NAME='variable'.

+This process also removes the need of connecting to the metadata database

 [More:] https://academy.astronomer.io/astronomer-certification-apache-airflow-dag-authoring-preparation/891132